CollaboRateMgmt/CollaboRate/README.md

 # Project Creator's Disclaimer
 This work does not represent views of my past and present organizations.
-It is under discussion with my present organization.
+It was under discussion with the organization where this started, but remains Open Source.

 [Back To Contents](#contents)